LAST REVIEWED Dec 01 2020 17 MIN READ

 How this affects employers

 Plans are meant to minimize the cost and risk for employers.
 A business won’t have fiduciary responsibility for the plan, nor will taxpayers, policymakers say.
 A state-appointed board and the state-picked investment company will.
 Businesses won’t be on the hook if the investment company plan loses money.
-And they won’t be expected to serve as financial adviser for their workers.
+And they won’t be expected to serve as financial advisers for their workers.
 Opponents of these plans, though, warn that the state plans will operate in uncharted territory and states can’t guarantee a business won’t be exposed to unknown costs or liabilities.

 At a minimum, a business owner will be required to distribute state-supplied plan information and enroll its workers.
 It will have to process any employee opt-out forms.
 And probably once a month it will have to send the payroll deductions to the investment company picked by the state.